The Role of Technology In the FIFA Club World Cup

 Goal-line technology has been around for many years and is used in addition to VAR.
 This electronic aid is used to verify if a goal has been scored.
 The 14 high-speed cameras send a signal to the referee within one second.

-Each World Cup player was issued a unique QR code which gave them access to the FIFA Player App.
-There were 400 players who registered for it.
-After each match, the app gives them access to their personal and team data.
+Each World Cup player was issued a unique QR code, giving them access to the FIFA Player App.
+400 players registered for it.
+After each match, the app gives them personal and team data access.
 The app allows players to analyze their performance and improve for the next game.

 Cooling Technology

-Qatar is also developing technologies that will help fans and players stay cool in the hot desert climate.
+Qatar is also developing technologies to help fans and players stay cool in the hot desert climate.
 Advanced Cooling Tech is a new technology that will cool the stadium atmosphere.
 Seven stadiums were built using it.

 FIFA is determined to use technology to improve football at all levels.
 As new technologies become available, technology will only increase the game’s value.